Triston Casas Player Props: Red Sox vs. Mariners

-On Tuesday, Triston Casas (batting .406 in his past 10 games) and the Boston Red Sox face the Seattle Mariners, whose starting pitcher will be Bryce Miller.
-First pitch is at 9:40 PM ET.
+The Boston Red Sox, including Triston Casas and his .912 slugging percentage over his past 10 games, battle starting pitcher Logan Gilbert and the Seattle Mariners at T-Mobile Park, Wednesday at 4:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Mariners.
+In his most recent appearance, he racked up two hits (going 2-for-4 with a double) against the Mariners.

 Triston Casas Game Info & Props vs. the Mariners